Give in to the Feeling

 There’s more than gangsters and jazz hidden in the dusk of Susie’s speakeasy

-When she arrived in America, Susie thought she found everything she never dared to dreamed of in China.
+When she arrived to America, Susie thought she found everything she never dared to dream of in China.
 But only when she meets Blood, she realises the freedom to dress as she wants, make up her face, drink and smoke and dance is just a little, unimportant part of the true freedom she yearns for

 When Susie dances with Blood in Simon’s speakeasy, she discovers there’s a new world beyond the things she owns and the things she’s allowed to do.
 Blood values her thoughts, her feelings and offers his respect for her as a person.